The Weekend Home of Her Majesty the Queen

 What you see now was built in the late 15th Century, the much-admired English perpendicular gothic style.
 The chapel is one of the highest-rated buildings of the period and inspires awe upon entry.
-The chapel is the resting place of ten monarchs; including King Henry VIII (famous for the six wives) King George V, King Edward IIII and the Queen's beloved father King George VI.
+The chapel is the resting place of eleven monarchs: including the late Queen Elizabeth II, King Henry VIII (famous for the six wives) King George V, King Edward IIII and the Queen Elizabeths beloved father King George VI.
 Our Driver Guide will show you the graves and tell the stories of Britain's Royalty.
-HRH Prince Philip died on 9th April 2021 and was laid to rest in the chapel.
+Queen Elizabeth (21st April 1926 - 8th September 2022) is now beside her beloved husband HRH Prince Philip who died on 9th April 2021 and was laid to rest in the chapel.

-The Knights helmets, emblems and banners in the choir represent The knights of the Order of the Garter.
+The Knights helmets, emblems and banners in the choir represent the knights of the Order of the Garter.
 The legendary stories and myths of King Arthur seem to be the inspiration of the Knighthood.
 Who becomes a Knight of the Garter?
-For those displaying loyalty, courage, talent with a long list of achievements, usually.
+For those displaying loyalty, courage, talent with a long list of achievements.
 Recipients of the past include Prime Minister Margaret Thatcher and Sir Winston Churchill.

 Windsor Great Park